The Nursery scholarship

 They will learn to manage propagate and cultivate annuals, perennials, ferns, shrubs and trees from the garden here at Great Dixter, take part in regular plant idents and attend on site lectures.
 85% of plants grown by us are produced on site.
 The nursery is unusual in growing in a loam based peat free potting medium which we make ourselves.

 The aim of the scholarship is to ensure that these historic but effective methods are passed on to the next generation of nursery workers.
-Previous scholars have gone on to work at York Gate Leeds, Kew gardens London, the National Trust Plant Conservation Centre Devon and open nurseries of their own.
+Previous scholars have gone on to work at York Gate Leeds, Kew gardens London, the National Trust Plant Conservation Centre Devon, The RHS and open nurseries of their own.

 The placement begins in September 2025 at the same time as our garden scholars.
 The nursery scholar is a paid position and there is the option of living in subsidised accommodation on site.
 Anyone joining without a RHS Level 2 in horticulture will receive time off and funding to gain an RHS qualification during their time with us.